 Step 1: Navigate to Twitter and sign into your profile as you would normally.

-Step 2: Click on your avatar icon in the upper-right corner of the screen and select Settings from the resulting drop-down menu.
+Step 2: Click on your avatar icon in the upper-right corner of the screen and select “Settings and privacy” from the resulting drop-down menu.

-Step 3: Scroll down to the bottom of the page and click Deactivate Account.
+Step 3: Scroll down to the bottom of the page and click “Deactivate Account.”
 This will take you to one final page, with details about how deactivation works.
-Click the Deactivate button once you’ve read the information.
+Click the “Deactivate” button once you’ve read the information.

 Step 4: When prompted, enter your account password to verify that you really, really want to deactivate your account.
 (They want you to stay, don’t they?)
 After that, you’re 30 days away from being free.
 The deactivation should kick in after a few minutes, but some of your info may be viewable on the site for a few days afterward.
 Rest assured that it will be wiped with time.